-One MBA, three different tracks, all 100% online.
+One MBA, four different concentrations, all 100% online.
 That’s the Online Master’s of Business Administration program at the University of Tennessee at Chattanooga.

 In as few as two years, students gain practical and strategic business skills through eight core classes, three electives, and one capstone course.
 Topics that are covered include organizational behavior, marketing, accounting, finance, decision analysis, information systems, economics, and entrepreneurship with everything culminating in a strategic management capstone course.

-When taking the program, students can select a general MBA option without a specified concentration or choose between business analytics and healthcare administration to focus their studies.
+When taking the program, students can select a general MBA option without a specified concentration or choose between business analytics, finance or healthcare administration to focus their studies.

-“It’s extremely popular,” UT-Chattanooga’s Online MBA Program Manager, Christine Estoye tells Poets&Quants.
+“It’s extremely popular,” UT-Chattanooga’s Director of MBA Programs, Christine Estoye tells Poets&Quants.
 “People tell us that they are able to turn around and use the principles right away.
 A lot of folks in the concentration are doing analytics type work in their jobs already so it helps them do their jobs better and to move forward in those roles.”